Leaping Elements

 • Coach the participant to the top, how to stand, and have them jump.

-• As they jump, take a giant step back to remove as much slack from the rope as possible.
+• As they jump, pivot so that your front foot becomes your back foot (to remove as much slack from the rope as possible).

 • Slowly lower the participant to the ground (they should be lowered no faster than they can walk).